 Learn more about the professional lives of the detectives behind the investigation

 Principal Investigator and Co-Curator

-Dr. Alison Matthews David is a Professor in the School of Fashion and the Graduate Program Director, MA Fashion, at Ryerson University.
+Dr. Alison Matthews David is a Professor in the School of Fashion and the Graduate Program Director, MA Fashion, at Toronto Metropolitan University.
 She has a PhD from Stanford University, has published on nineteenth-century dress and material culture, and launched the open access journal Fashion Studies with Dr. Ben Barry in 2018.
 Her most recent research project, Fashion Victims, looked at how clothing physically harmed the health of its makers and wearers.
 It was published as a book in 2015, was a co-curated exhibition at the Bata Shoe Museum in Toronto, and a co-authored book for children 9-12 years old called Killer Style.

 Her current project, The Fabric of Crime: A Forensic History of Fashion, investigates the theme of crime and clothing as weapon, evidence, and disguise.
 Exhibit A, the exhibition she is co-curating with Elizabeth Semmelhack at the Bata Shoe Museum in Toronto on footwear and crime, will open in November 2022.